hypermodern-python/website/docs/chapter02.md

 We also add a Nox session to display the coverage report on the terminal.

 But first we need to configure Coverage.py for its use in Nox environments.
-There are two differences compared to running tests in the Poetry environment that we need to account for:
+Compared to running tests in the Poetry environment, there are two differences that we should account for:

 - The Nox session runs the test suite against the installed package.
   In the Poetry environment, tests run against the source tree in your working directory.